yuanliu1/QSP-Interferometry/README.md

 | plot\_fock | Plot distributions over Fock states | N/A |
 | fidelity | Compute fidelity of noisy w.r.t. noiseless | N/A |

-We primarily made use of the carrier_evo and cntrl_disp_evo functions to construct the desired QSPI sensing states, as well as the cat states, and then the create_wigner_plot function in our plotting code in order to visualize these states.
+We primarily make use of the carrier_evo and cntrl_disp_evo functions to construct the desired QSPI sensing states, as well as the cat states, and then the create_wigner_plot function in our plotting code in order to visualize these states.

 ### qspi\_phase\_learning.py

-The cvqi\_phase\_learning.py code file provides code for learning the optimal QSPI phases given the appropriate objective function.
+The <strong><code>cvqi\_phase\_learning.py</code></strong> code file provides code for learning the optimal QSPI phases given the appropriate objective function.
 Its functions are outlined in the table below.

 | Function Name | Description | Input Parameters |
 |-|-|-|